yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

     WARNING: Rows that are used within other rows are ALWAYS calculated, irrespective of hide/GroupID filter
              >> be mindful of the CPU / speed impact of non-displayed rows especially when using parallel calculations!

+>> DECIMAL PRECISION: Whilst only 2 decimal places will/can be displayed (according to your currency's decimal setting),
+                      decimal precision will be stored internally, and this internal value will be used for maths functions that operate on the row's calculated result (e.g. average by, maths UOR, final maths calculations...

 >> PARALLEL BALANCES:
     - Selecting any of the following options will trigger parallel balance operations for that row, for all accounts